xf97/HuangGai/README.md

 ## The dataset used in our experiments
 Due to the github space limitation, we have to upload this dataset to Baidu NetDisk.
 You can find the dataset by accessing this url (https://pan.baidu.com/s/1yHusq3-_KtFY_s462biJjg), and the extraction code is t8bd.

+## SourceCode Dataset is here
+You can find the dataset by accessing this url (https://pan.baidu.com/s/1CddBQ_u1ViC66izudz-cGw), and the extraction code is dr4f.

 ## Quick start
 We provide a docker image of *HuangGai*.
 In this docker image, we have installed *HuangGai* and all the dependencies *HuangGai* needs to run, and collected 66,205 *real contracts* in this image.
 You just need to pull the docker image and modify ithe *userNeeds.json* (by *vim*), and you're done.